Skip to main content

 This can help us understand what contributes to disease development, who may be predisposed to rare diseases and potential new treatment methods for those diseases.

-St. Jude patient Avyan poses with his mom and dad on the St. Jude campus
+St. Jude patient Kinsley smiles with her mom and dad in the halls of St. Jude.

-St. Jude patient Avyan with his mom and dad
+St. Jude patient Kinsley with her mom and dad

 There are many ways to make a difference this Rare Disease Day.
 Here are some suggestions for how to get involved.